wolmibo/wallpablur/doc/configuration.md

 * `fade-in-ms`: How long to perform an alpha cross-fade on startup
 * `fade-out-ms`: How long to perform an alpha cross-fade on receiving `SIGTERM` or `SIGINT` (e.g. `kill` or C-c in a terminal)
+* `clipping`: Whether to spawn a layer surface *in front* of all windows to clip rounded corners.
+  This setting can:
+  - affect overall graphics performance
+  - punch holes in surfaces above tiled windows (e.g. floating windows, dialogs) Can be overwritten per output.